-The owner is responsible for screening and selection of the family to occupy the owner's unit.
+The YHA must inform the owner that screening and selection of the family to occupy the owner's unit.
 The YHA must inform the owner that screening and selection for tenancy is the responsibility of the owner.
 An owner may consider a family's history with respect to factors such as: payment of rent and utilities, caring for a unit and premises, respecting the rights of other residents to the peaceful enjoyment of their housing, criminal activity that is a threat to the health, safety or property of others, and compliance with other essential conditions of tenancy.